Singapore on a Budget: 10 Ways to Save Money When Holidaying in Singapore

 5. Minimise Pub Visits

 Alcohol is frighteningly expensive in Singapore.
-You could be charged 10 bucks for a beer.
+You could be charged over 10 bucks for a beer.
 Far more for stronger drinks.
-While I wouldn’t suggest you completely avoid the drinking nightspots of Singapore, if you take a few swigs at a watering den every night, you’re not going to have much money left for other things.
+While I wouldn’t suggest you completely avoid alcohol during your holiday in Singapore, if you must have a few swigs at a watering den every night, you’re not going to have much travel budget left for other things.

-Consider instead to buy from supermarkets and convenience stores like 7-11, and drink at your hotel.
-Should this sounds dreary, then have your pint at hawker centres or kopi-tiams.
-These places charge far lesser than pubs and in the case of the latter, you can enjoy a glimpse into local culture.
-Do note though that Singapore introduced rather draconian liquor control law in 2015.
+Instead of pubs, save money by buying alcohol from supermarkets and convenience stores like 7-11, then drink at your hotel.
+If this sounds too dreary, you could consider having your pint at hawker centres or kopi-tiams.
+These places charge far lesser than pubs, and you could use the opportunity to sample some local dishes too.
+Do note, though, that Singapore introduced rather draconian liquor control law in 2015.
 Drinking is banned in all public places from 10.30 pm to 7 am.
 Retail shops are also not allowed to sell takeaway alcohol from 10.30 pm to 7 am.
 Don’t be caught drinking in public during these hours.

 6. It Is Extremely Costly to Light up in Singapore

 With the exception of Great Britain, I do not know of any country that charges as much for cigarettes as Singapore.
 Worse, anti-smoking measures make it illegal to bring cigarettes into the country.
-That means you can’t even buy from the duty-free shop after landing in Singapore.
-At the customs, you would be made to pay local taxes for such purchases.
+This means you can’t even buy from the duty-free shop before entering Singapore.
+If caught, you would be made to pay local taxes for such purchases.

 7. You Don’t Need to Tip

 Some food and beverage workers would hate me for saying this.
 But the truth remains that tipping is not a culture in Singapore.
-Most restaurants and cafes automatically charge an additional 10 per cent service fee with your final bill.
-On top of which there is another 8 per cent tax.
-While you might receive a dirty stare, rarely, for not leaving an extra dime, nobody is going to blame you for not tipping.
+Most restaurants and cafes automatically charge an additional 10 per cent service fee with your final bill, in addition to an 8 per cent tax.
+While you might receive dirty looks occasionally for not leaving an extra dime, nobody is going to fault you for not tipping.
 The simple fact is you already did so with the service fee.

 Note that not all F&B outlets charge this service fee, though.
 Hawker centres, food courts and kopi-tiams do not.
-Fast food restaurants and beverage outlets like Starbucks do not do so too.
-For all of these, it is also not the culture to tip.
+Fast food restaurants and beverage outlets like Starbucks also don’t.
+For these, it remains the culture not to tip.
 If you still choose to do so, service personnel would be grateful.
 But it is out of surprise, not expectation.

 8. There Are Many Free Attractions, Performances, and Events